How TV shows changed advertising and marketing… not the internet

 A lot of people think it was the advent of the internet that changed how complex advertising has become.
 The truth is, the industry was becoming more multi-layered long before we all became ‘connected’ and our viewing habits were already changing… all the internet did was accelerate an already emerging behaviour brought about the humble TV show.

 Don’t believe us?
 Then read on and we’ll show you how the humble TV cop show can be used to show that all the internet did was satiate a desire for multi-layered communications rather than create one.
+TV and internet advertising go hand in hand to communicate with customers.

 The Starsky and Hutch formula